flamit/ucl_irdm2017_project2_group1/README.md

 * [Microsoft MSLR-10K dataset](https://www.microsoft.com/en-us/research/project/mslr/)
 * The Lemur project
 * Our logistic regression classifier is based on:
-* Our deep neural network is based on:
+* Our deep neural network is based on: the 'Deep Neural Networks for YouTube Recommendations' paper by P. Covington, J. Adams, E. Sargin